kuiper2000/Applied_Math/_sources/PDE/Laplace_equation.md

 name: FIG13
 scale: 20%
 ---
-The Dirichlet problem on a retangle with four specified boundaries.
+The Dirichlet problem on a rectangle with four specified boundaries.
 ```

 The solution for the condition above can be decomposed into four cases and each case with only one boundary specified (The lower panel of {ref}`FIG13`).
 The total solution is the linear combination of the four solution above. i.e.,